 What do I need to know?

 It is easy for the parent or legal guardian to get started.
-Here are the key things to know:Any baby born on or after January 1, 2020, who is a resident of Nebraska at the time of birth is eligible to receive a Meadowlark seed contribution.
+Here are the key things to know:Any baby born on or after January 1, 2020, who is a resident of Nebraska at the time of birth is eligible to receive a one-time Meadowlark seed contribution.
 Babies are enrolled in the program in the spring following their year of birth.Make sure the child meets the above eligibility requirements, and on an ongoing basis keep us up to date with your address and email information.
 You can elect to exclude your child from the Meadowlark Program if you do not want to participate.The $50 from the State is the seed to get you started, but it’s just the start.
 NEST 529 makes it easy to save for higher education – we have everything you need to get your own account and start saving:

 Other Important Details

 Use of Funds: Meadowlark funds may only be used to pay the qualified higher education expenses of the child at an eligible educational institution located in Nebraska.
 Any disbursement from the Meadowlark Program shall be made before the qualified child reaches age 30.
 At age 30, any unused funds shall no longer be available.

 What are qualified higher education expenses: tuition and fees, books, supplies, and equipment required for enrollment or attendance at an eligible educational institution, apprenticeship program expenses, expenses for the purchase of computer or certain peripheral equipment, certain computer software, internet access, expenses for special needs services in the case of a special needs beneficiary, and payment of principal or interest on any qualified education loan of the Beneficiary or a sibling of the Beneficiary (up to an aggregate lifetime limit of $10,000 per individual).
 If enrolled at least half-time, reasonable room and board expenses, with certain limitations.

 Meadowlark funds will be owned by the Nebraska Educational Savings Plan Trust.
 Neither the qualified child or his or her parent or legal guardian shall have any ownership rights or interest in, or title to, or power or control over such an account.